FC Gloria Buzău

-FC Gloria Buzău ([ˈɡlori.a buˈzəw]), commonly known as Gloria Buzău, is a Romanian association football club based in Buzău.
-The club currently plays in the Liga II.
+Asociația Sportivă Fotbal Club Buzău ([ˈɡlori.a buˈzəw]), commonly known as Gloria Buzău or simply as Buzău, was a Romanian professional football club based in the city of Buzău, Buzău County.

+The club was originally founded on 16 June 1973, and made its first top-flight appearance in the 1978–79 campaign.
+It achieved its best result in the competition during the 1984–85 season, finishing fifth in the league table.
+Following the club's dissolution in 2016, Gloria Buzău returned to the Liga I in 2024.

+Known as "The Squad from Crâng", the team plays its home matches at the Municipal Stadium in Buzău, which has a capacity of 12,321 seats.

 History

 Establishment

-FC Gloria Buzău was founded on 16 June 1973, by the Buzău County Local Council, as part of CSM Buzău (Clubul Sportiv Municipal) (En: Municipal Sports Club), the local all-sports association.
+The team was founded on 16 June 1973, by the Buzău County Local Council, as part of CSM Buzău (Clubul Sportiv Municipal), the local all-sports association.

 Gloria absorbed the former team of Buzău, Metalul, whose place it also took in Divizia C (currently Liga III).
 With Metalul's players, together with other local footballers (especially from another team, Şoimii), they ranked 1st in their first season of Divizia C. Gloria won the subsequent Divizia B promotion play-off tournament and thus won promotion in their first year of existence.

 1970s and 1980s

 After several attempts to attack the first place in Seria I of Divizia B, Gloria managed, only 6 years after their establishment, to rank first at the end of the 1977–78 season and to gain promotion to the Divizia A for the first time for a team from Buzău.
 After a season in which Gloria obtained probably their best result in history (4–1 at home with Steaua București), they managed to surprisingly maintain themselves in the first league after causing a major upset by winning against UTA Arad, one of the Romanian giants of the moment, and provoking their relegation.
 They relegated though the next season.

 After four seasons, Gloria was again in Divizia A where they remained for three more seasons.
 The season of 1984–85 was Gloria's most successful one in history as they ranked 5th and obtained their tickets to the Balkans Cup, where they reached the semi-finals stage, outpassed by Panionios of Greece.